V. Parmeswaran Nair

-V. Parmeswaran Nair is a physicist, currently a Distinguished Professor at City College of New York, holding it since September 2011, and is also a published author.
+V. Parameswaran Nair is a physicist, currently a distinguished professor at City College of New York, holding it since September 2011, and is also a published author.

 Early life and education

-Nair received a bachelor degree in 1976 and a masters degree in 1978 at the University of Kerala in India.
+Nair received a bachelor's degree in 1976 and a master's degree in 1978 at the University of Kerala in India.
 He also received a doctorate in 1983 at Syracuse University in New York.